Kidney cancer research

 Another trial is looking at a new biological therapy called E7080.
 This drug works by blocking the growth of new blood vessels to the cancer.
 The trial is comparing E7080 and everolimus to find out which is the best to treat advanced kidney cancer.

 The EuroTARGET study is looking at blood and tissue samples and treatment outcome to see if these will one day help doctors predict how people with kidney cancer will respond to anti angiogenic drugs.
-The researchers will look for differences in people's DNA that may predict treatment outcome.
-They will look at how each person responds to treatment, and see if there are any links between this and what they find in the samples.
-And, look for proteins and other substances in the cancer that may give information about how sensitive the cancer is to the drug.
+The researchers are looking for differences in people's DNA that may predict ho well treatments may work.
+They look at how each person responds to treatment, and see if there are any links between this and what they find in the samples.
+And they also look for proteins and other substances in the cancer that may give information about how sensitive the cancer is to the drug.

 MTOR blockers (inhibitors) stop a particular protein called mTOR from working properly. mTOR controls other proteins that trigger cancer cells to grow.